LafeLabs/picrust/README.md

  - plug in the USB keyboard
  - connect the Pi to a screen with the HDMI cable, preferable one everyone in the venue can easily see
  - Plug the Pi into the wall
- - Click through the various startup menus to finish setup on boot
+ - Click through the various startup menus which come up on boot to finish setup.
+In spite of dire warnings, keep the default password, this is an insecure-by-design machine, which should *never* have personal or private information ever.
+If a pi is corrupted by hacking, just wipe the SD card and re-install.

 ## Install Pi Crust

-Open a command prompt(black link on menu bar) and type:
+If this looks overwhelming, ask around to find someone who does tech things to do this.
+Open a command prompt(black link on menu bar) and copy and paste each line one by one(right click on the terminal window to paste):

 ```
 sudo apt update